Bicycle Services & Resources

 Bicycle Resources

 The RTC’s full color bikeways map shows bicycle lanes, bicycle paths and alternate routes within Santa Cruz County.
-With topography as well as accurate and updated information on bicycle routes, the 24 x 36 inch color map folds down to 4 x 9 inches making it easy to carry while riding a bike.
-Detailed insets of the San Lorenzo Valley, Scotts Valley, Watsonville and the area from Santa Cruz to La Selva Beach feature major attractions, schools, bike shops, parks, campgrounds and hostels.
+The map contains accurate and updated information on bicycle routes as well as topographic features, major attractions, schools, bike shops, parks, campgrounds and hostels.
+Detailed insets of the San Lorenzo Valley, Scotts Valley, Watsonville and the area from Santa Cruz to La Selva Beach are included.
 Key phone numbers, cycling resources and safety tips are shown in both English and Spanish.
+The 24″x36″ color map folds down to 4″x9″ making it easy to carry while riding a bike.

 Side 1 - countywide map